IndomieGorengSatu/Mie/README.md

-## “My Dog has no nose.”
-“How does he smell?”
-“Awful”
+## What does an angry pepper do?
+It gets jalapeño face.